Jonathan25J/Petix/readme.md

 [![Build](https://github.com/Jonathan25J/Petix/actions/workflows/docker-compose.yml/badge.svg)](https://github.com/Jonathan25J/Petix/actions/workflows/docker-compose.yml)
 ![!JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000&)

-The Petix bot is largely rebuild in version 2.0.0 so that the bot still can be hosted without crashing each time.
-You can see the old and current functionality of this bot in the provided images.
+The Petix bot/app is largely rebuild in version 2.0.0 so that the app still can be hosted without crashing each time.
+You can see the old and current functionality of this app in the provided images.

 ## Invite app
 It's not possible to invite this app.